awalt29/Gatherlyv5/CRON_SETUP.md

-# Setting Up Planning Reminders Cron Job on Railway
+# Setting Up Weekly Availability Reminders on Railway

 ## Overview
-The planning reminders feature sends SMS reminders to users on the days they've selected in their account settings.
+The weekly reminder feature sends SMS reminders every Monday at 6pm asking users to share their availability for the week.
+When users save their availability, they become "active" and can see their linked friends' availability.

 ## Setup Instructions